Sonnenklar.TV

-sonnenklar.TV is a German private broadcaster based in Munich (since June 2010, previously Ludwigsburg). sonnenklar.TV broadcasts daily, between 5 am and 11 pm, telemarketing ads for leisure vacations.
+sonnenklar.TV is a German private broadcaster based in Munich (since June 2010, previously Ludwigsburg). sonnenklar.TV broadcasts daily, between 9 am and 11 pm, telemarketing ads for leisure vacations.
 Euvia Travel GmbH is responsible for the production of sonnenklar.TV.
 In the fiscal year 2013/14 sonnenklar.TV achieved sales of €229.6 million.

 The live broadcasts of sonnenklar.TV amount to about 60 hours per week.
 The program can be received on the same channel 24 hours a day via cable and satellite and is offered as a live stream on the internet.

-80% of broadcasts are UK rap songs, E-sports.